 3. What are the best-selling NES games?

-To no surprise, Super Mario Bros. snatch the first position.
-It has a huge impact in popular culture.
+To no surprise, Super Mario Bros. snatches the first position.
+It has a huge impact on popular culture.
 It has also become a mainstay classic thanks to exciting gameplay and advanced graphics for the period it was released.
 It has been sold more than 40 million units around the world.

-By the way, we’ve just reviewed 6 favorite NES games.
-There are actually a lot more released on the system during its life span.
-You can find about 715 licensed games with 677 of which making it to North America.
+By the way, we just reviewed six of our favorite NES games.
+There are really a lot more launched on the system during the course of its life.
+There are around 715 licensed games, 677 of which have made it to North America.